Google Add Us as a Google Trusted Source

 • Don’t overbake.
 A toothpick inserted in the middle should still come out damp, though not gooey or wet.

 • Add sea salt.
-I love a touch of flakey sea salt on top to finish these off.
+I love a touch of flaky sea salt on top to finish these off.
 It helps cut the sweetness and salty sweet is my favorite combo.

-I don’t believe there’s a wrong way to enjoy a brownie…but I will say that since these aren’t quite as dense and rich as fudgy brownies, they are perfect for making an ice cream sundae!
-Just add a scoop of vanilla ice cream, some chocolate syrup, and a maraschino cherry.
-Yum!
+I don’t believe there’s a wrong way to enjoy a brownie… but I will say, that since these aren’t quite as dense and rich as fudgy brownies, they are perfect for making an ice cream sundae!
+Add a scoop of vanilla ice cream, drizzle with chocolate syrup or salted caramel sauce, and top with a maraschino cherry.
+Or just enjoy this easy chocolate dessert with a glass of milk (bonus points if your brownie is warm!)

 How to Store & Freeze